Camil Ressu: Renown

 In 1917, along with the painters Nicolae Dărăscu, Ștefan Dimitrescu, Iosif Iser, Marius Bunescu and the sculptors Dimitrie Paciurea, Cornel Medrea, Ion Jalea, and Oscar Han, he founded the Art of Romania association in Iași.
 During these years, he further developed his style as a landscape painter, and frequently visited the countryside in summer to paint portraits of peasants working in the fields and views of villages.
 He also painted still life, portraits of various personalities, and nudes.

 In 1921, he became the president of the Artists' Union of Romania.
-In 1925, after a prolonged stay in the village of Ilovăț, Mehedinți County, Ressu finished one of his best-known paintings, Ploughmen Resting, currently housed in the Iași Museum of Art.
+In 1925, after a prolonged stay in the village of Ilovăț, Mehedinți County, Ressu finished one of his best-known paintings, Reapers at Rest, currently housed in the Iași Museum of Art.

 Aside from his artistic pursuits, Camil Ressu was a professor at the Academy of Fine Arts in Bucharest until 1941.
 From 1950, he was the honorary president of the Artists' Union and a professor at the Nicolae Grigorescu Art Institute.
 In 1955, Romania's Communist regime awarded him the title of "People's Artist", and he later became a member of the Romanian Academy.
 He died in Bucharest in 1962, and was buried in the city's Bellu Cemetery.